How to Terminate a Contract With a Client

 What’s this gotta do with helping you legally protect your business?

-One of the best ways to legally protect yourself and your business is learning when it’s time to say see ya 👋 to a client.
+One of the best ways to legally protect yourself and your business is learning when it’s time to say see ya 👋 to a client relationship.
 Actually, I think it’s THE best legal tip I can give you.
-(Actually the ultimate best legal tip is to try to avoid problem clients, which I teach you how to do inside the Ultimate Bundle™ — but after that, this is the next best legal tip).
+(Actually, the ultimate best legal tip is to try to avoid problem clients, which I teach you how to do inside the Ultimate Bundle™ — but after that, this is the next best legal tip).

 Having a legit, professionally written signed contract is a crucial place to start your work with a customer, so pat yourself on the back for getting that right.
 (And if you’re a coach or an online service provider still in need of the right contracts to protect yourself and your work with your customers online, I’ve got you covered.)

-Even if you were initially excited to work with a certain customer, sometimes a relationship doesn’t work out and it’s time say bye, bye, bye.
-But how you say bye is just as important because that could impact you legally — so that’s what we’re going to focus on today.
+Even if you were initially excited to work with a certain customer, sometimes client relationships don’t work out even if both parties agreed and it’s time say bye, bye, bye (I dive more into when clients are a pain in this podcast episode of On Your Terms™).
+How you say bye is just as important because that could impact you legally — so that’s what we’re going to focus on today.

 All Good Things Come to an End